EventAll/EventAll-Platform/README.md

 Once you have Docker set up and running, navigate to the directory with the `prisma.yml` file and type `prisma deploy`, which starts your Prisma server.
 You can open up the playground by typing `prisma playground` in the same directory.
 Click on the "Schema" tab to the right to see all of the self-generated functionality that Prisma creates just by reading our `.graphql` files!

+## Debugging

+Instead of starting your server with `yarn start`, start it with `yarn debug`, which starts the process with the `--inspect` flag.
+You can set a breakpoint at any point in the code by clicking to the left of the line numbers.
+Then, hit the debug icon on the very left side of VSCode press the green arrow.
+Pick the process that says `node --inspect src/app.js`.

+This debugger supports live reload!
+If you make a change, it should automatically attach to the new process.

 ## Testing

 Our testing framework will [Jest](https://facebook.github.io/jest/docs/en/tutorial-react-native.html), which is a great testing framework published and maintained by Facebook.
 Front end tests serve to make sure that changes to one part of the app don't affect others.
 Tests should only be written if they are meaningful, AKA don't test to make sure that a Button appears when you've very clearly programmed a button there.
 You should be testing for things such as how a component interacts given a different set of props, or how an entire screen reacts to a button press.